Why Your Projects Fail

-When a client decides to change their priorities during the project, it certainly leads to a raise of costs and also to an extension of the prior set time frame.
-Clients, stakeholders or sponsors of the project, might change or add something to the project in the middle of the process, which is one of the most common reasons for a project not to succeed.
+When a client decides to change their priorities during the project, it certainly leads to a raise in costs and also to an extension of the prior set time frame.
+Clients, stakeholders, or sponsors of the project, might change or add something to the project in the middle of the process, which is one of the most common reasons for a project not to succeed.

 Insufficient organisation of the budget puts the project at risk.
 Calculated costs in early stages of the project may seem to look fine at first, but underestimating the extent of the project and not having a financial backup plan for unexpected mistakes that might occur, can cause the budget to overrun quickly.

 Even with solid project plans, unexpected problems or mistakes can occur.
 Although some mistakes don’t seem to be able to have such an effect or result on the project, some minor mistakes can not always be avoided, but they can already lead to a failure of the whole project.

 What is “Scope Creep”?
 Projects that have already achieved the main goals but keep adding small adjustments to an uncontrolled point, where they can either lead to an extension of the time frame or to a failure of the project as well.
 Scope Creeps often emerge due to a lack of project boundaries, poor communication between everyone involved and changing market conditions.
 This often results in a budget overrun.

 When it comes to a critical point where the project is likely to fail, one of the main reasons the project really does fail is because some may rather ignore the warning signs instead of dealing with the problem and finding a solution right away.